Vetledrage/WeatherApp/README.md

 #### Key features in the app showcase the newest weather information and danger alerts using a bear-inspired design.
 Where users can check the weather at their current location, or choose another specified location.

 # Documentation
 #### This project also contains the markdown files ARCHITECTURE.md and MODELING.md, and further documentation about the project is detailed in the project report.
+We have also included documentation for our code, which can be found under app/documentation.
+To generate the documentation for the code yourself, we've provided a short guide:
+#### Here is a concise guide on how to generate documentation for our project in kdoc.
+We utilize the Dokka library for this purpose, which is already included as a dependency in our project, so there is no need for you to add it manually.

+### Prequisites:
+#### Ensure that you have the JDK installed.
+The JDK is required to generate the documentation.
+If you do not have it installed, you can download it from this site: https://www.oracle.com/java/technologies/downloads/

+### Steps to generate documentation:
+#### 1) Open Android Studio
+#### 2) Access the terminal in Android Studio
+#### 3) To generate the documentation in the HTML-format: type the following command: ./gradlew dokkaHtml
+#### OR: If you prefer to generate documentation in Markdown format, enter: ./gradlew dokkaGfm

+#### This will initiate the process to generate the documentation.
+The generated documentation can be found locally in the app/build/documentation directory.
+#### For more detailed information, please visit the official Dokka documentation: https://kotlinlang.org/docs/dokka-gradle.html#apply-dokka

 # Installations
 #### You can download the App via this GitHub project page.